joncrangle/teams-green/README.md

 ### Keys Going to Wrong Applications
 - The service includes multiple safety checks to prevent this
-- Enhanced input detection now monitors mouse activity in addition to keyboard input
+- Enhanced input detection now monitors all input types: keyboard, mouse (clicks AND movement), scroll wheel, and touch
-- Activity detection automatically resets the interval timer when user interaction is detected
+- Activity detection automatically resets the interval timer when any user input is detected
+- Input threshold can be adjusted with `--input-threshold` flag (increase for more conservative detection)
 - Run with debug logging to see protection mechanisms in action

 ### Performance Issues